IRVLUTD/AutoX-SemMap/README.md

 <br/>

 # Semantic Map Construction and Update
 To construct or update the semantic map, the robot first needs to localize itself in the built map and traverse the environment to see the things.
-For this, either move the robot to initial position (x=0,y=0.yaw=0) in gazebo or delete the robot and spawn it again.
+For this, either move the robot to initial position (x=0, y=0, yaw=0) in gazebo or delete the robot in gazebo and spawn it again ( make sure to tuck and set the head pose).

 ## A. Localization
+Launch the localization module while specifying the saved *map.yaml* file path.

 ```
-source feth_ws/devel/setup.bash
 roslaunch fetch navigation fetch_localize.launch map_file:=<absolute-path-of-map.yaml>
 ```
 In another termianl publish the initial pose of the robot.
-This
+This helps the localization moduls to have better initial estimate.
 ```
 rosrun fetch_navigation pub_initial_pose.py
 ```

 ## B. Construction
-To construct the semantic map, start the object detection and segmentation module, and perform object association.
+To construct the semantic map, start the object detection and segmentation module, and perform object association while traversing the environment.
 Run the following scripts simultaneously in two terminals to construct the semnantic map while traversing the environment.
 ```
 cd robokit
-python semanticmap_construction.py
+python semantic_map_construction.py
 ```

 ```